-this work economical, visualizations nat are either persistent or viral in order 1g traffic.
-Persistent stories cover 17 that maintain relevance over time conomics, the housing market).
-Sistent themes "fattens and elongates" is (which are already fatter and longer g this slow-burn, these visualizations of stories over several months and il stories achieve heavy traffic ikes of popularity.
+this work economical, visualizations nat are either persistent or viral in order ig traffic.
+Persistent stories cover in that maintain relevance over time conomics, the housing market).
+Sistent themes "fattens and elongates" is (which are already fatter and longer githis slow-burn, these visualizations of stories over several months and all stories achieve heavy traffic likes of popularity.
 These stories tend alities, or sensational news.
-To get the 2 visualizations for editorial content
+To get the evisualizations for editorial content.